1. Can I access the data in SUNRISE Contacts on a secure web page of my choosing?

 3. Can I use this product on any portable tablet?

-Should you choose this option, we recommend that you run our PC version of SUNRISE Contacts straight out-of-the-box on an Intel-based combo PC/tablet (such as Microsoft Surface Pro 4, Lenovo Yoga 3 Pro or other similar machines) running Windows 7 or higher, and then you can benefit from the full features, including all our plug-ins (which include encryption) and those from third-party plug-in developers.
-If you intend to use FileMaker Server 16 running on your own server machine to transfer data over the internet to your portable PC device, use a VPN with encryption service.
+Should you choose this option, we recommend that you run our PC version of SUNRISE Contacts straight out-of-the-box on an Intel-based combo PC/tablet (such as Microsoft Surface Pro 4, Lenovo Yoga 3 Pro or other similar machines) running Windows 7 or higher, and then you can benefit from a more secure solution and gain the full features, including all our plug-ins (which include encryption) and those from third-party plug-in developers.
+If you intend to use FileMaker Server 16 running on your own server machine to transfer data over the internet to your portable PC device, always use a VPN with encryption service.

 Too expensive to buy FileMaker Server 16?
-We hear you.
+We hear your pain.
 That is why we think it is better to find a trusted third-party FileMaker Server hosting solution for a minimal monthly charge (usually around AUD$59.95).
-Remember, Apple's decision to stop Web Publishing of FileMaker databases in a free manner on your own machine and with the company's choice of a different processor for its iOS devices (which will naturally disable our plug-ins as well) means you must use our PC version to get the full power and decide whether paying for a FileMaker Server 16 hosting solution is essential for your line of work.
+Remember, Apple's decision to stop Web Publishing of FileMaker databases in a free manner on your own machine and with the company's choice of a different processor for its iOS devices (which will naturally disable our plug-ins) means you must use our PC version to get the full power and decide whether paying for a FileMaker Server 16 hosting solution is essential for your line of work.

 4. Can I use SUNRISE Contacts with Cloud services?